 Study of the compounds of carbon.
 The common organic functional groups with emphasis on structure, properties, reactions, synthesis, and mechanism.
-Prerequisite: CHEM 111-112.
-Co-requisite: C221-222 labs, 1 credit hour each.
-CHEM 221, Fall; CHEM 222, Spring
+Co-requisite: CHEM 221-222 labs, 1 credit hour each.
+Prerequisite for enrollment in CHEM 221 is successful completion of CHEM 112 with a grade of C- or better.
+Prerequisite for enrollment for CHEM 222 is the successful completion of CHEM 221 with a grade of C- or better.
+Fall; CHEM 222, Spring.

-CHEM 230 Environmental Chemistry (3 credit hours)
+CHEM 230 - Environmental Chemistry (3 credit hours)